appgate/sdp-operator/README.md

 3. Secrets created as a Secret on kubernetes

 #### Unencrypted Secrets
-Secret is stored as-is in the yaml file.
+Secret is stored as-is in the YAML file.
 The operator will use that value as the value for the secret field.
 This is not recommended in production.

 #### Secrets Encrypted with a Fernet Key
-Sensitive information can be stored in the yaml as encrypted secrets using [fernet (symmetric encryption)](https://cryptography.io/en/latest/fernet/).
+Sensitive information can be stored in the YAML as encrypted secrets using [fernet (symmetric encryption)](https://cryptography.io/en/latest/fernet/).

 To generate a new fernet key, run:
 ```shell